Rostlab/goPredSim/README.md

 - numpy
 - pathlib
 - scikit-learn

+## Availability as web service
+If you are only interested in running a few sequences, goPredSim is also available as a web service: https://embed.protein.properties/ or as part of PredictProtein [5]: https://predictprotein.org/

 ## Cite
 If you are using this method and find it helpful, we would appreciate if you could cite the following preprint: